How much does it cost to repair roof leaks?

 Your home’s roof has a big responsibility.
-It protects the structure and its contents, including you and your family, from the various elements.
-Come rain, snow, wind, or even unbearable heat; your roof will be there to keep you safe.
-Roofs take quite a beating.
-They will likely require some maintenance and repair.
-It’s important to address roof leaks as soon as possible to prevent further damage to your roof or the rest of your home.
+It protects the structure and contents, including you and your family, from the various elements.
+Come rain, snow, wind, or unbearable heat, your roof is there to keep you safe.
+Roofs take a beating, and they likely require some maintenance and repair.
+It is important to address roof leaks quickly to prevent further damage to your roof or home.

-The national average cost for roof leak repair is between $400 and $1,000, with most people paying about $750 for a minor to moderate leak issue on an asphalt shingle roof that requires patching and shingle replacement.
-At the low end of the price range, you can get a single, small roof leak fixed for about $150.
-At the high end, you may spend up to $10,500 on a full roof replacement if it is beyond repair or if the repairs would be too costly.
+The national average cost for roof leak repair is between $400 and $2,500, with most people paying $750 for a minor to moderate leak issue on an asphalt shingle roof that requires patching and shingle replacement.
+This project’s low cost is $250 to fix 5 to 6 improperly installed nails in an asphalt roof causing leaks.
+The high cost is $14,000 for a full roof replacement on a 2,000 sq.ft. roof using architectural asphalt shingles if it is beyond repair or the repairs are too costly.

 |National average cost||$750|